 Disclosure of Potential Conflict of Interests (COI)

-Authors must disclose all relationships or interests that could influence or bias the work using the ICMJE form found here.
 Although an author may not feel there are conflicts, disclosure of relationships and interests that might appear to represent a potential conflict of interest affords a more transparent process, leading to an accurate and objective assessment of the work.
-Awareness of real or perceived conflicts of interests is a perspective to which the readers are entitled and is not meant to imply that a financial relationship with an organization that sponsored the research or compensation for consultancy work is inappropriate.
-Examples of potential conflicts of interests that are directly or indirectly related to the research or manuscript may include but are not limited to the following:
+Awareness of real or perceived conflicts of interests is a perspective to which the readers are entitled and is not meant to imply that a financial relationship with an organization thatsponsored the research or compensation for consultancy work is inappropriate.
+Examples of potential conflicts of intereststhat are directly or indirectly related to the research or manuscript may include but are not limited to the following:

 - Research grants from funding agencies (please give the research funder and the grant number)